agg-ai/agg-ai-proxy-docs/docs/api/responses.md

   -H "Content-Type: application/json" \
   -d '{
     "model": "gpt-4",
-    "messages": [
-      {
-        "role": "user",
-        "content": "What is the capital of France?"
+    "input": "What is the capital of France?"
-      }
-    ]
   }'
 ```